re-Isearch/re-Isearch/README.md

 Featues/Uses

     • Low-code ETL / "Any-to-Any" architecture
+   • No need for a “middle layer” of content manipulation code.
+Instead of getting URLs from a search engine, fetching documents, parsing them, and navigating the DOMs to find required elements, it lets you simply request the elements you need and they are returned directly.
     • Handles a wide range of document formats (from Atom to XML) including “live” data.
     • Powerful Search (Structure, Objects, Spatial) / Relevancy Engine
     • NoSQL Datastore